alkem-io/website/content/en/help-community-management/1-introduction.md

 ##### Callouts
 On the Contribute tab, you will find the key functionality to engage your community: the **Callouts**.

 Callouts allow you to ask the community for their knowledge, experiences, methods, etc. on various topics that are relevant for the Hub.
-By default there are callouts already added so that new can immediately start engaging e.g. by introducing themselves or sharing their insights.
+By default, some callouts are already added so that new members can immediately start engaging e.g. by introducing themselves or sharing their insights.

 <img src="./callouts.png" alt="callouts" width="400"/>

 It is your key way to **engage the Community**, so it is important to customize the Callouts to your community.
-For example ask your community about who else should join the Hub, relevant articles or other initiatives that should be considered.
+For example ask your community about who else should join the Hub, to share relevant articles or other initiatives that should be considered.

 You can find more information on the [inspiration page](https://alkem.io/inspiration/callouts) or this [blogpost](https://www.alkemio.foundation/post/2022-09-callouts/).